The Emperor's Club: Plot

-Twenty-five years later, Hundert is poised to become the new headmaster, but resigns in shock when a less experienced colleague gets the position due to his fundraising ability.
+Twenty-five years later, Mr. Woodbridge dies, and Hundert is poised to become the new headmaster, but resigns in shock when a less experienced colleague gets the position due to his fundraising ability.
 Hundert is later told that Sedgewick, now a wealthy corporate CEO, will make a large donation to Saint Benedict's, contingent upon Hundert hosting a Mr. Julius Caesar rematch at Sedgewick's resort hotel on the Gold Coast, Long Island.
 The other members of Sedgewick's graduating class are also invited, and all enjoy the reunion.
 The three original contestants begin the competition, but as it progresses, Hundert realizes that Sedgewick is once again cheating by being fed answers through an earpiece.
 Hundert asks a question about Shutruk Nahunte, which all the students find laughably easy; however, Sedgewick is unable to answer it.
 Deepak answers correctly and once again wins.
-Afterward, Sedgewick formally announces that he is running for a seat in the U.S. Senate.
+Afterward, Sedgewick formally announces that he is following in the footsteps of his father, now deceased, by running for a seat in the U.S. Senate.
 While the men applaud, Hundert is appalled that he was used for political grandstanding.

 After the announcement, Hundert and Sedgewick run into each other in the men's room, leading to a confrontation between the two.
 Sedgewick tells Hundert that in the real world, dishonesty trumps principles, and that Hundert has let life pass him by.
 Sedgewick's words are overheard by his young son, who is shocked to learn the truth about his father.
 That evening at the hotel bar, Hundert apologizes to Martin and admits that he gave his spot to Sedgewick in the competition years ago.
 Martin tentatively forgives him.
 The following morning, the resort is apparently empty; however, Hundert is then greeted by a surprise party held in his honor by his former students, who present to him an award engraved with a quote about education.
-The men wave goodbye to Hundert as he departs in a helicopter, and he reflects that while he failed with Sedgewick, he succeeded with other students.
+The men wave goodbye to Hundert as he departs in a helicopter, and he reflects that while he failed with Sedgewick Bell, he succeeded with other students.

-Hundert returns to his old job teaching classics in the present-day Saint Benedict's, which is now coeducational and more diverse.
+Hundert returns to his old job teaching classics in the present-day Saint Benedict's, now coeducational and more diverse.
 His class includes Martin's son, Martin Blythe IV.
 Hundert peers outside the window to see the older Blythe gladly waving to his old teacher.
 Hundert has the younger Blythe read the plaque above the door.